rheiland/xml2jupyter/paper/paper.md

 of programming languages) that can be run in a web browser.
 When a notebook contains
 graphical widgets, it becomes an easy-to-use graphical user interface (GUI).
-Many scientific simulation packages use text-based configuration files to provide parameter values.
+Many scientific simulation packages use text-based configuration files to provide parameter values and runn at the command line without a graphical interface.
-Manually editing these files, to explore how different values affect a simulation, can be burdensome. xml2jupyter is a Python package that bridges this gap.
+Manually editing these files to explore how different values affect a simulation can be burdensome for technical users, and impossible to use for those with other scientific backgrounds. xml2jupyter is a Python package that addresses these scientific bottlenecks.
 It provides a mapping between configuration files, formatted in the Extensible Markup Language (XML), and Jupyter widgets.
-Widgets are automatically generated from the XML file and these can, optionally, be incorporated into a larger GUI for a simulation package.
+Widgets are automatically generated from the XML file and these can, optionally, be incorporated into a larger GUI for a simulation package, and optionally hosted on cloud resources.
+Users modify parameter values via the widgets,
-Users modify parameter values via the widgets and the values are written to the XML configuration file which is input to the simulation's command-line interface. xml2jupyter has been tested using PhysiCell [@PhysiCell:2018], an open source, agent-based simulator for biology, and is being used by students for classroom and research projects.
+and the values are written to the XML configuration file which is input to the simulation's command-line interface. xml2jupyter has been tested using PhysiCell [@PhysiCell:2018], an open source, agent-based simulator for biology, and it is being used by students for classroom and research projects.
 In addition, we use xml2jupyter to help create Jupyter GUIs for PhysiCell-related applications running on nanoHUB [@nanoHUB_2013].

 A PhysiCell configuration file defines model-specific `<user_parameters>` in XML.
 Each parameter element